firefly-iii/firefly-iii/README.md

 - Clear views that should show you how you're doing;
 - Easy navigation through your records;
 - Browse back and forth to see previous months or even years;
-- Lots of help text in case you don't get it;
 - Lots of charts because we all love them.

 ## Changes